ccbogel/QualCoder/README.md

 You also need to run this command from the terminal for pdf importing:

-`sudo python3 -m pip install pdfminer.six`
+`sudo python3 -m pip install pdfminer.six openpyxl`

 If not using the debian pacakge: